 - 7.9 HKSCC has a robust liquidity management framework with effective measurement, monitoring and management of liquidity risk.
 For daily liquidity assessment, HKSCC does not only assume the default of HKSCC Participant and its affiliates in its own market but also default of such participant and its affiliates in other on-exchange markets of HKEX (i.e. HKCC and SEOCH) so as to ensure HKSCC, and other HKEX on-exchange CCPs would have sufficient liquid resources to cover their payment obligations with a high degree of confidence under extreme but plausible market conditions. - 7.10 The liquidity requirement required for each relevant currency in relation to CP default is measured daily in accordance with a predefined stress testing policy, assumptions and procedures.
-As HKEX manages its liquidity funding at the HKEX Group level, the daily assessment covers a number of potential stress scenarios, including the default of the participant and its affiliates that generate the largest aggregate payment obligations across HKSCC, HKCC and SEOCH under extreme but plausible market conditions on a combined basis (such assumption being the same as the price movement assumptions used for the sufficiency of financial resources stress testing as described under Principle 4: Credit Risk).
+As HKEX manages its liquidity funding at the HKEX Group level, the daily assessment covers a number of potential stress scenarios, including the default of the participant and its affiliates that generate the largest aggregate payment obligations across HKSCC, HKCC and SEOCH under extreme but plausible market conditions on a combined basis.
 The daily assessment targets to cover the combined liquidity requirements of HKSCC, HKCC and SEOCH at a confidence level of at least 99% in a two-year look-back period.
-The assessment also considers the liquidity requirement associated with the default of Settlement Bank(s), custodian bank(s) and/or liquidity provider(s) at the HKEX Group level and the results are monitored daily. - 7.11 The Clearing Risk Management Department reports the liquidity stress testing results to HKSCC's senior management and the SFC on a daily basis, to the CRC on a monthly basis and to the ERiC, BRC and RMC on a quarterly basis. - 7.12 On a monthly basis, the Clearing Risk Management Department reviews the liquidity stress testing model to assess the appropriateness of the assumptions, parameters and scenarios by analysing the latest local and international market dynamics, CP default events and new business initiatives.
+The assessment also considers the liquidity requirement associated with the default of Settlement Bank(s), custodian bank(s) and/or liquidity provider(s) at the HKEX Group level and the results are monitored daily. - 7.11 The Clearing Risk Management Department reports the liquidity stress testing results to HKSCC's senior management and the SFC on a daily basis, to the CRC on a monthly basis and to the ERiC, RC and RMC on a quarterly basis. - 7.12 On a monthly basis, the Clearing Risk Management Department reviews the liquidity stress testing model to assess the appropriateness of the assumptions, parameters and scenarios by analysing the latest local and international market dynamics, CP default events and new business initiatives.
 This monthly review will be conducted more frequently when the market is unusually volatile or less liquid or when the concentration of positions held by CPs increases significantly.
 HKSCC performs an annual independent validation of the model. - 7.13 HKSCC also performs reverse stress testing on liquidity on a monthly basis to identify the extreme scenarios and market conditions in which liquid resources would not be sufficient.